vicoslab/dis_tutorial5/README.md

 - `world` or `earth` - localizes one or multiple robots on the world WGS84 system based on GNSS or other global data
 - sensor frames like `camera`, `imu`, `laser`, `sonar`, etc. which reflect the position and rotation of sensors mounted on the real robot, so their data can be accurately transformed into other frames

-When multiple robots are in the same TF graph, the conventional way to separate them is using namespacing, i.e. prepending a robot name to the frames. that way `/robot1/base_link` can be distint from `/robot2/base_link` while using the same conventions or even be built from the same URDF file.
+When multiple robots are in the same TF graph, the conventional way to separate them is using namespacing, i.e. prepending a robot name to the frames. that way `/robot1/base_link` can be distinct from `/robot2/base_link` while using the same conventions or even be built from the same URDF file.

 You can use the following command to collect and view currently available frames: